KidaneYosief/KidaneYosief/README.md

 - 👋 Hi, I’m @KidaneYosief
 - 👀 I’m interested in ...
 DevOps
 - 🌱 I’m currently learning ...
-AWS and Ansible
+AWS, Terraform and Ansible
 - 💞️ I’m looking to collaborate on ...
 DevOps technologies and solutions
 - 📫 How to reach me ... kidaneokbu@gmail.com